 Threats - Lists all threats discovered in your organization.
-This information includes file name and File Status (unsafe, abnormal, waived, and quarantined).
+This information includes File Name and File Status (Unsafe, Abnormal, Waived, and Quarantined).

 Devices - Lists all devices in your organization that have an Agent installed.
-This information includes device name, operating system version, agent version, and policy applied.
+This information includes Device Name, OS Version, Agent Version, and Policy applied.

-Events - Lists all events related to the Threat Events graph on the dashboard for the last 30 days.
-This information includes file hash, device name, file path, and the date the event occurred.
+Events - Lists all events related to the Threat Events Graph on the Dashboard for the last 30 days.
+This information includes File Hash, Device Name, File Path, and the Date the event occurred.